Back to Plan Your Visit

 General Policies

-Given the updated policy regarding face coverings, the Harvard Art Museums are committed to creating an environment in which individual choices are respected.
+Face coverings are optional for all visitors and staff in the museums, consistent with campus, city, and state guidelines.
+Harvard Art Museums are committed to creating an environment in which individual choices are respected.
 Please join us in ensuring that every visitor feels equally respected regardless of their choice to wear a face covering.

-To help protect visitors and staff, we ask that you stay home if you are unwell, are experiencing symptoms of COVID-19, or if you are required to isolate or quarantine in accordance with University and CDC guidelines.
+To help protect visitors and staff, we ask that you stay home if you are unwell, are experiencing symptoms of COVID-19, or if you are required to isolate or quarantine in accordance with University or CDC guidelines.

 Noncommercial photography and filming is permitted, except of works of art or exhibitions accompanied by a “no photo” icon.
 Use of flash, tripods, monopods, or camera extension poles is not permitted.